Sarosim/CUBE-Rota/README.md

 The primary market for the site is London - where the proportion of staff with English as a second language is relatively high in retail and hospitality - therefore providing language options for the potential users are essential.
 It also serves the future aim of opening for overseas businesses.

+I inserted a video and an audio file in order to satisfy the project brief, but these were not part of the original UX.
+I may decide to keep the idea of the embedded media, if so, the quality needs improvement.

 ## Features